duleorlovic/blog/_posts/2017-05-03-bootstrap-front-end-framework.markdown

   height)

-  `mx-auto` for `margin: 0px auto`. sides or breakpoint not required: `p-0` padding none, `mt-5` margin top,
+  `mx-auto` for `margin: 0px auto`. sides or breakpoint not required: `p-0` padding none, `mt-5` margin top, but you can use `mb-lg-5`.
+Note that margins are not applicable for `d-inline` elements.

   For inline elements you can use `float-left` (instead of `pull-left`).
   For block elements with fixed width `ml-auto` to align to the right (same as